agile-students-fall2025/4-final-random_grandeeism/CONTRIBUTING.md

 ## Coding Standards

-- The standardized IDE that our team members use collectively is **Visual Studio Code**.
+- The standardized IDE that our team members use collectively is **Visual Studio Code**
-- The standardized linter is
+- The standardized linters for our team are:
+    - ESLint
+    - Stylelint, JSON Validation (built in to VS Code)MarkdownLinter

+### Practical coding rules

+- Write the smallest working solution first, then improve it.
+Don’t over-engineer.
+- All code for features and spikes must be peer-reviewed and pass tests before merging into `main`.
+- Always push working code; if you break the build or CI pipeline, fix it quickly.
+- Make small, focused commits (one feature or bug per commit) with descriptive commit messages.
+- Use clear, self-documenting names for variables and functions—avoid cryptic abbreviations.
+- Remove dead or commented-out code; delete it rather than leaving it behind.
+- Add automated tests for important integrations and functionality as you learn to write tests.

 ## Git Workflow